levikabd/search_engine/README.md

 This module allows you to search for files.

-This module allows you to search for files.

 1. Before launching the application, the names of the files that the engine will search for are specified in the configuration file.